Risk disclosure statement

-Investments are exposed to different kinds and degrees of risk.
-InvestEngine wants to help you understand the complex subject of investment risk and how we seek to manage this when you receive our discretionary investment management service.
+Investments carry different kinds and degrees of risk.
+InvestEngine wants to help you understand the complex subject of investment risk so that you can make the most informed decisions possible with respect to your InvestEngine Investments.

-The text below describes certain key risks associated (to differing extents in different circumstances and with varying predictability) with the investments (exchange-traded funds) used by InvestEngine, in relation to which we provide our services.
+The text below describes certain key risks associated (to differing extent in different circumstances and with varying predictability) with the investments (exchange traded funds) used by InvestEngine in providing our services.
 The risks set out here are not exhaustive and other risks may be relevant or arise in the future.

-If you are in any doubt about the risks involved in investing, the services we provide or whether to invest with InvestEngine, ask us or seek independent financial advice.
+If you are in any doubt about the risks involved in investing or the services that InvestEngine provides, please ask us or seek independent financial advice.

-When investing, there is always the risk that your investment could fall in value as well as rise.
+When investing, there is always the risk that your investments and the income generated from them could fall in value as well as rise.

-Leaving your savings with a bank or other deposit-taking institution as cash may seem a relatively ‘safe’ option, there is the risk that the real values of your savings are reduced by the effects of inflation.
+Leaving your savings with a bank or other deposit taking institution as cash may seem a relatively ‘safe’ option, there is the risk that the real value of your savings is reduced by the effects of inflation.
 The interest rate you earn on your savings account must at least equal the prevailing rate of inflation, or you will lose money in real terms.

-When investing in things that are not cash, there are no guarantees.
+Investing in things that are not cash increases risk and there is not always guarantee of returns.
 Share prices fall as well as rise.
 Companies can run into financial difficulty.
-Even governments sometimes struggle to repay their loans.
-Property can also be subject to large fluctuations in value.
-Everyone looking to make an investment does so for the opportunity to make positive returns but in doing so, they must accept the possibility that they may end up with less money than they originally put in.
+Even governments sometimes struggle to repay their debts.
+Property prices can fall.
+Everyone looking to make an investment does so for the opportunity to make positive returns but in doing so, they must also accept the possibility that they may end up with less money than they originally put in.

 The potential returns from an investment are, to some degree, linked to the risk an individual investor is willing to accept.
-In general, the higher the risk, the higher the potential return you (as investor) could potentially receive, but this is not always the case.
+In general, the higher the risk, the higher the potential return an investor could potentially receive — though this isn’t always the case in practice.

-Unfortunately, by taking on more risk in the hope of achieving a greater return, the chance of losing money increases as well.
-None of the investments provided by InvestEngine are risk-free, and you may therefore get back less than you initially invest.
-While our objective is to select investments with the potential to achieve the optimum level of return for your accepted level of risk, there can be no guarantees that the investment strategy will succeed.
+Unfortunately, taking on more risk in the hope of achieving a greater return also increases, the chance of losing money.
+None of the investments provided by InvestEngine are risk free, and you may therefore get back less than you initially invest.
+While our objective is to select investments with the potential to achieve the optimal level of return for your accepted level of risk, there can be no guarantees that the investment strategy will succeed.

 You should be aware that the price and value of any investments, and the income (if any) from them, can fluctuate and may fall.
-You may get back less than the amount originally invested or even lose the full amount.
+You may get back less than the amount you originally invested or even lose the full amount.
+Any income generated from ETFs can vary depending on such events as changes to interest rates and the dividends the underlying securities pay.
 Information on past performance, and forecasts where given, are not a reliable indicator of future results or performance.

 Exchange rate and interest rate fluctuations may have an adverse effect on the value of investments.
 If the underlying holdings of your InvestEngine investments are in a currency which is different to the denominated currency of your InvestEngine account, you will face currency risk.